 Prior to joining the firm, Mark served for twenty years as an Assistant District Attorney and as a Chief Assistant District Attorney.
 He effectively handled more than 5000 cases as lead counsel which included receiving verdicts in more than 100 jury trials in Superior Court.
 He had a trial success rate of 98% over the last 13 years of his prosecutorial career and 89% overall as a prosecutor.

 Mark has extensive experience in the field of complex litigation.
-For example, he successfully concluded murder cases with as many as six co-defendants; prosecuted financial crimes involving up to 1.2 million dollars; tried multiple co-defendant armed robbery and drug cases; and handled civil cases involving drug and civil asset forfeiture.
+He successfully concluded murder cases with as many as six co-defendants; defended federal conspiracy cases where up to 35 defendants were indicted; prosecuted financial crimes involving up to 1.2 million dollars; tried multiple co-defendant armed robbery and drug cases; and handled civil cases involving drug and civil asset forfeiture.

 Mark is an effective appellate attorney.
-He personally prepared the legal briefs and arguments in over 50 cases that resulted in written appellate decisions from the Georgia Supreme Court and the Georgia Court of Appeals.
-These decisions include nine published Georgia Supreme Court decisions in murder cases.
+He personally prepared the legal briefs and arguments in over 50 cases that resulted in written appellate decisions from the Georgia Supreme Court and Court of Appeals.
+These decisions include nine published decisions in murder cases.

-His practice as an attorney in Columbus, Georgia, and the surrounding area includes federal court and all Georgia state courts.
+His practice as an attorney in Columbus, Georgia, Fort Benning, and the surrounding area includes federal court and all Georgia state courts.
 Mark practices criminal defense including helping clients with DUI's, with misdemeanor and felony charges, and with appeals of matters initially handled by other attorneys.
-He also represents businesses and individuals in select civil litigation as either plaintiff or defendant; handles general legal matters such as expungements; and prepares wills and advance directives.
+He also represents businesses and individuals in select civil litigation such as personal injury, wrongful death, false arrest, and civil rights matters; and handles general legal matters such as expungements.

-Mark is an AV Preeminent attorney as rated by Martindale-Hubbell and he is included in “Legal Leaders: Georgia’s Top Rated Lawyers of 2015.”
-He is admitted to practice in the Supreme Court of the United States; the United States Court of Appeals for the Eleventh Circuit; the United States District Court for the Middle District of Georgia; the Supreme Court of the State of Georgia; the Court of Appeals for the State of Georgia; and all other Georgia courts.
+Mark is an AV Preeminent attorney as rated by Martindale-Hubbell and he is included in the 2014, 2015, & 2016 editions of Georgia's Top Rated Lawyers.
+He is admitted to practice in the Supreme Court of the United States; the United States Court of Appeals for the Eleventh Circuit; the United States District Court for the Middle District of Georgia; the United States District Court for the Northern District of Texas; the Supreme Court of the State of Georgia; the Court of Appeals for the State of Georgia; and all other Georgia courts.

 |“Legal Leaders: Georgia’s Top Rated Lawyers of 2015.||ALM Legal Group||2015|